-Six Nations 2019: Ireland can spoil Welsh title party in Cardiff
+Six Nations odds: Ireland can spoil Welsh title party in Cardiff

 Wales are 3/4 favourites in the Six Nations odds to win the competition and secure a third Grand Slam under coach Warren Gatland, but England and Ireland can also win the championship.

-Galtland's side secured their 13th consecutive Test victory with an 18-11 win against Scotland at Murrayfield last weekend when we were on the money with two of our three predictions to extend our run to nine successful tips from 12 in the 6 Nations fixtures.
+Gatland's side secured their 13th consecutive Test victory with an 18-11 win against Scotland at Murrayfield last weekend when we were on the money with two of our three predictions to extend our run to nine successful tips from 12 in our Six Nations preview.

 Here are our best Six Nations betting tips for which we have a range of markets available: